aciucaru/react-wave-table-synth/README.md

 Just like for the wavetable itself, everything is interpolated: the frequency, the amplitude and the shape.
 ![screenshot](screenshots/waveform-ends.jpg)

-**PS** please use mouse scroll only to modify the numeric parameters
+**PS:** please use mouse scroll only to modify the numeric parameters
 ![screenshot](screenshots/mouse-scroll.jpg)

 **Notice!**